nuclio/nuclio/README.md

     return "Hello, World", nil
 }
 ```

-A more advanced function example below use the `Event` and `Context` interfaces to handle inputs and logs, and return a structured HTTP result instead of simple text string, this can allow you more granular control over the output.
+A more advanced function, demonstrated below, uses the `Event` and `Context` interfaces to handle inputs and logs, and returns a structured HTTP response instead of a simple text string.
+This implementation provides you with more granular control over the output.
 ```golang
 package handler